pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Factions/Unaffiliated/Naruun.md

 ---
-{"dg-publish":true,"permalink":"/promises-of-victory/worldbuilding/factions/unaffiliated/naruun/","title":"Naruun","noteIcon":"NPC","created":"2023-01-25T02:26:54.184+01:00","updated":"2023-03-29T21:31:39.096+02:00"}
+{"dg-publish":true,"permalink":"/promises-of-victory/worldbuilding/factions/unaffiliated/naruun/","title":"Naruun","noteIcon":"NPC","created":"2023-01-25T02:26:54.184+01:00","updated":"2023-04-07T13:38:08.771+02:00"}
 ---

 Naruun is the old god of false promises.
 He was once a powerful deity, but was sealed away by the other forces of nature.
-He was imprisoned in a titanic prison, but has been manipulating [[Promises of Victory/Worldbuilding/Factions/Cult of the Gifted/The Cult of the Gifted\|The Cult of the Gifted]]  and other factions of the [[Promises of Victory/Worldbuilding/Regions/The Basin\|The Basin]] to try and escape.
+He was imprisoned in a titanic prison, but has been manipulating [[Promises of Victory/Worldbuilding/Factions/Cult of the Gifted/The Gifted\|The Gifted]]  and other factions of the [[Promises of Victory/Worldbuilding/Regions/The Basin\|The Basin]] to try and escape.
 He has been using them to sacrifice people and gather power.
 He is almost ready to escape, but the party needs to stop him.

 # Appearance
 In his physical Form Naruun appears as a infinite purple mass of giant tentacles, that burry into the land.